arm/remoteproc-runtime/docs/CORELLIUM_USAGE.md

 # Setting up Corellium Virtual device

-1. You need to make an account at Corellium.
-If you are new to Corellium, you can use its free trial to try out remoteproc runtime.
+1. You need to make an account at [Corellium](https://app.avh.corellium.com/login).
+If you are new to Corellium, you can sign up with Arm Account to activate a free trial to try out remoteproc runtime.
 2. Create new device
    ![setup corellium step 1](./images/setup_corellium1.png)
 3. Select Default Project